jddixon/magicsack/ghpDoc/index.md

-Magicsack is a utility for storing secret things either locally (on the laptop or workstation) or over a distributed set of cooperating servers or on one of the cloud services.
+Magicsack is a utility for storing secret things either locally (on the user's laptop or workstation) or over a distributed set of cooperating servers or on one of the cloud services.

 Magicksack is in development using Python 3 on Linux.
 This should